 For: Mifepristone – 200 mg

-For: Misoprostol 400 mcg
+For: Misoprostol – 400 mcg

-First, it is fraught with very serious complications.
+Firstly, this is fraught with very serious complications.

-Procedure for Taking Medication for Medical Abortion
+Procedure for taking medications for Medical abortion

-The medication procedure consists of two stages.
+The drug administration procedure consists of two stages.

-First step.
+First stage.
 Taking Mifepristone

 Action of Mifepristone